 Cohan changed the definition of a Broadway leading man.
 Tap dancing with a lightness that seemed to resist gravity while still looking manly, he broke out of the invisible box that had long restricted male dancers in the theatre.
 Cohan's dance routines covered the whole stage, even sending him up the side of the proscenium for back flips.

 There was no other performer, songwriter or playwright like Cohan at the time, and some critics were not sure how to react to his openhearted combination of catchy melody and patriotic sentiment.
 Audiences loved him.
 Little Johnny Jones made two return trips to New York during its triumphant year-long tour.
 George M. Cohan was finally recognized as one of Broadway's top stars, a distinction he relished (despite occasional denials) for the rest of his life.
 With his dream of stardom fulfilled, he set his sights even higher.
 As he reputedly told a friend

 Theatre owner E.L.
 Erlanger asked Cohan to write a show for musical comedy star Fay Templeton.
-The result was 45 Minutes From Broadway (1906), in which a suburban housemaid gives up an inheritance so she won't lose the big city smart-aleck she loves.
+The result was 45 Minutes From Broadway (1906 - 90 performances), in which a suburban housemaid gives up an inheritance so she won't lose the big city smart-aleck she loves.
 Templeton co-starred with newcomer Victor Moore, who began his long reign as one of Broadway's favorite comic actors.
 Cohan's wisecrack-rich dialogue still echoed his years in vaudeville